layilin/SP23-33852/_annotations/book4.md

 [plant] 149.461 eddas.
 Edda or eddo commonly referred to taro (*Colocasia esculenta*).
 It also sometimes referred to yautia (*Xanthosoma sagittifolium*), however.
 Both plants produce roots that were commonly consumed by the enslaved because they were easy to cultivate and had a high yield. *Colocasia esculenta* is native to Asia but was being cultivated in Africa by 100 CE.
 From there, it was brought to the Americas on slave ships, which stocked it as food. *Xanthosoma sagittifolium* is native to Central and South America.

 [plant] 149.462 Indian cale, and foodful calaloo.
 The term "Indian cale" also can refer to the species *Colocasia esculenta* and *Xanthosoma sagittifolium*.
 Since the seventeenth century, "callaloo" has been used to refer to several different plants.
 Today, callaloo usually refers to *Amaranthus viridis*, a plant native to the tropical Americas.
 What the various plants labeled callaloo had in common was the ability of their leaves to serve as edible greens.
 They are also weedy plants that can survive in a wide range of environments, including wastelands.
-They formed an important part of the diets of the enslaved, probably because they are a hardy and reliable source of food.
+They formed an important part of the diets of the enslaved, probably because they were a hardy and reliable source of food.

 [plant] 149.463 mint.
 Plants of the genus *Mentha*, distributed around the world.